-• Regular class attendance is essential to proper academic progress and is expected.
+- Regular class attendance is essential to proper academic progress and is expected.
 Satisfactory attendance is considered to be a vital part of each trainee's performance.
 Absences could result in a lowered achievement rating and an undesirable record.
-Absences in excess of 3 days per quarter, for any subject, may cause the trainee to be withdrawn from that course.
+Absences of three days per quarter, for any subject, may cause the trainee to be withdrawn from that course.
 Such determinations will be made on an individual, case-by-case basis.
-Excessive absences will also result in the following administrative actions: academic warning, probation, removal of placement privileges, or trainee suspension.

-- Tardiness shall be defined as being late seven minutes or more to class or leaving class early.
+Excessive absences will also result in the following administrative actions: academic warning, probation, removal of placement privileges, or trainee suspension or expulsion. - Tardiness shall be defined as arriving after class start time or leaving class early.
 Two tardy episodes are equivalent to one absence.
 If a student is more than 30 minutes late, it is considered an absence.
-3 absences are grounds for dismissal from the class. - Trainees in Clinical courses must attend all clinical hours.
-Any trainee absent from clinical training may be allowed to make-up the missed hours only at the discretion of the Program and/or clinical site.
-Failure to complete all necessary clinical hours could result in a failing grade for the Clinical course. - In an emergency, which causes a trainee to be absent, it's the trainee's responsibility to make arrangements with the instructor to complete missed work.
+Three absences are grounds for dismissal from the class. - Trainees in Clinical courses must attend all clinical hours.
+Any trainee absent from clinical training may be allowed to make up the missed hours only at the discretion of the Program and/or clinical site.
+Failure to complete all necessary clinical hours could result in a failing grade for the Clinical course.

+- In an emergency, which causes a trainee to be absent, it's the trainee's responsibility to make arrangements with the instructor to complete missed work.
 The instructor will then decide, based on policy, if the trainee should be permitted to make up missed work or, in the case of excessive absences, be referred to the administration for further action. - If a trainee is absent for any reason, he/she must call the instructor to report the absence prior to the class start.
-If the absence occurs on a clinical day, the trainee is to notify the clinical faculty member prior to the clinical rotation.
+If the absence occurs on a clinical day, the trainee is to notify the program director and/or instructor prior to the clinical rotation.
 Failure to call in on a class/clinical day will result in an unexcused absence.
-An absence from a clinical day will only be considered excused if the trainee can provide verifiable documentation. - Attendance will make up a percentage of the final grade in each core course.
+An absence from a clinical day will only be considered excused if the trainee can provide verifiable documentation.